DTJF/libpruio/src/doc/_1_features.md

 # PWM # {#SecPwm}

 Generating a Pulse Width Modulated output is available by the PwmMod member functions (in IO and RB mode).
-Therefor libpruio uses different
+Therefor \Proj uses different
 subsystems: the PWM modules and the CAP modules in the PWMSS subsystems, as well as the `TIMER [4-7]` subsystems.
 All modules are supported in a transparent API.
 See section \ref sSecPwm for further